EliranMerhavi/game-engine/README.md

 this is a game engine i built with friends for fun

-it is my biggest project so far and a big stepping stone for me. i started working on it since 2021 when i only started to learn about computer science and most of my knowlege of programming, computer science and algorithms was learned and implemented for and during this project.
+it is my biggest project so far and a big stepping stone for me. i started working on it since 2021 when i only started to learn about computer science and most of my knowlege and skills in programming, computer science and software engineering was learned and implemented for and during this project.

 i whould like to thank mr WakaWaaa for the support on the physics engine stuff.